-Luckily, I came across Metasploit: The Penetration Tester's Guide, which is a book about penetration testing using the open source Metasploit Framework testing and is a great introduction to security testing in general.
-Since I'm a complete novice when it comes to Metasploit, the book was great for getting me started with the basics of the framework.
+Luckily, I came across Metasploit: The Penetration Tester's Guide, a book about penetration testing using the open source Metasploit Framework testing and is a great introduction to security testing in general.
+Since I'm a complete novice to Metasploit, the book was great for getting me started with the basics of the framework.
 (A more experience Metasploit user, however, will probably want to read something a bit more advanced.)

 What you need to know before reading the Metasploit book

-The book assumes the reader has zero experience, and begins with a brief history of Metasploit and how to install it.
-Although you don't need to be a programmer to read it, most of the examples are written in Ruby and Python.
+The book assumes the reader has zero experience and begins with a brief history of Metasploit and how to install it.
+Although you don't need to be a programmer to read it, most examples are written in Ruby and Python.
 You should also be familiar with Linux and how to set up VMs.

 What's in Metasploit – The Penetration Tester’s Guide

 Overall, the book is written with a hands-on, tutorial-like style that is great for people like me who prefer to learn by doing.
 The book is a progression, beginning by establishing the methodologies/phases and terminology of penetration testing and an intro to the utilities and functions within the Metasploit framework.